lavishay-technion/ansible_shallow/01_setup/README.md

 # Staring The Lab

 Back to the topic of setting up the local lab based on `docker` and `docker compose`.
-Here are initial step required to start the lab with some explainations:
+Here are initial step required to start the lab with some explanations :

 - In case you do not have the required project files, clone the [repo](https://gitlab.com/silent-mobius/ansible-compose.git) to your working directory.
     - If you have the pdf project with you, then skip this step